Yuan Shikai: Democratic elections

 In February 1913, democratic elections were held for the National Assembly in which the KMT scored a significant victory.
 Song Jiaoren zealously supported a cabinet system and was widely regarded as a candidate for prime minister.

 One of Song's main political goals was to ensure that the powers and independence of China's Parliament be properly protected from the influence of the office of the president.
 Song's goals in curtailing the office of the president conflicted with the interests of Yuan, who, by mid-1912, clearly dominated the provisional cabinet and was showing signs of a desire to hold overwhelming executive power.
 During Song's travels through China in 1912, he had openly and vehemently expressed the desire to limit the powers of the president in terms that often appeared openly critical of Yuan's ambitions.
 When the results of the 1913 elections indicated a clear victory for the KMT, it appeared that Song would be in a position to exercise a dominant role in selecting the premier and cabinet, and the party could have proceeded to push for the election of a future president in a parliamentary setting.
 On 20 March 1913, Song Jiaoren was shot by a lone gunman in Shanghai, and died two days later.
 The trail of evidence led to the secretary of the cabinet and the provisional premier of Yuan's government.
 Although Yuan was considered by contemporary Chinese media sources as the man most likely behind the assassination, the main conspirators investigated by authorities either were themselves assassinated or disappeared mysteriously.
 For lack of evidence, Yuan was not implicated.

 Becoming emperor

-The Yuan Shikai dollar (yuan in Chinese), issued for the first time in 1914, became a dominant coin type of the Republic of China.
+The Yuan dollar (yuan in Chinese), issued for the first time in 1914, became a dominant coin type of the Republic of China.

-A banknote from the early Republic of China depicting the face of President Yuan Shikai.
+A banknote from the early Republic of China depicting the face of President Yuan.

 Tensions between the KMT and Yuan continued to intensify.
-After arriving in Peking, the elected Parliament attempted to gain control over Yuan, to develop a permanent constitution, and to hold a legitimate, open presidential election.
-Because he had authorized $100 million of "reorganization loans" from a variety of foreign banks, the KMT in particular were highly critical of Yuan's handling of the national budget.
-Yuan's crackdown on the KMT began in 1913, with the suppression and bribery of KMT members in the two legislative chambers.
-Anti-Yuan revolutionaries also claimed Yuan orchestrated the collapse of the KMT internally and dismissed governors interpreted as being pro-KMT.
+After arriving in Beijing, the newly elected National Assembly sought to assert its authority over Yuan, draft a permanent constitution, and conduct a legitimate presidential election by open vote.
+In March 1913, Song Jiaoren, expected to become premier and a leading advocate of cabinet governance, was assassinated in Shanghai, in a plot widely attributed to Yuan.
+In April, Yuan secured a $25 million "reorganization loan" from a consortium of foreign banks without the National Assembly's approval, drawing strong backlash from the Kuomintang in particular.